avs-sdk-workshop/avs-sdk-workshop.github.io/_posts/2012-12-17-11-Add-custom-sounds.md

 ### Modify your UImanager file

+If you're speaking to an Alexa-enabled device, you may want an indicator that your wake word was heard.
+In some cases, this may be an LED activating on the device.
+But what if you can't see the device?
+In this case, your device may want to play an audio cue to confirm when Alexa hears you.
+In this step, you'll modify the User Interface Manager to play a **Ding!** each time Alexa's state changes to `LISTENING`.

-Navigate to /home/pi/avs-sdk/avs-device-sdk/SampleApp/src/ and open UIManager.cpp with a text editor.
+Navigate to */home/pi/avs-sdk/avs-device-sdk/SampleApp/src/* and open UIManager.cpp with a text editor.

 At the top, add `#include <cstdlib>`